-Medication administration include the following guidelines:
+Medication administration occurrences include the following guidelines:

-- Not knowing correct procedure for medication administration - Incorrect computer procedure - Administering medications without checking with the instructor - Recapping contaminated needles or oncorrect use of needle safety device - Incorrect isolation procedure with medications - Not checking parameters/labs prior to declaring medications
+- Not knowing correct procedure for medication administration - Incorrect computer procedure - Administering medications without checking with the instructor - Recapping contaminated needles or incorrect use of needle safety device - Incorrect isolation procedure with medications - Not checking or knowing parameters/labs prior declaring medications

-IV management include the following guidelines:
+IV management occurrences include the following guidelines:

-- Failure to check site/IV bag every hour - Allowing bag to run dry - Failure to date, time, initial IV bag or tubing - Not acssessin gthat IV bag or tubing have expired - Air in tubing - Failure to record information accurately in the computer - Incorrect IV calculation or calculation not completed - Accessing/flushing any IV access site without faculty
+- Failure to check site/IV bag every hour - Allowing bag to run dry - Failure to date, time, initial IV bag or tubing - Not assessing that IV bag or tubing have expired - Air in tubing - Failure to record information accurately in the computer - Incorrect IV calculation or calculation not completed - Accessing/flushing any IV access site without faculty

-Patient/Learner Safety include the following guidelines:
+Patient/Learner Safety occurrences include the following guidelines:

+- Medication safety errors as listed above

 - Side rails not up as needed

-- Bed/chair alarms not utilized
+- Bed/chair alarms not utilized per policy

 - Patient not restrained as ordered

-- Leaving a medication, syringe and/or needle unattended
+- Leaving a medication, syringe and/or needle unattended.

 - Occupied bed left unlocked or in elevated position

 - Call bell not within reach of the patient

-- Break in sterile/aseptic technique
+- Break in sterile/aseptic technique.

 - Use of improper technique or devices when moving or lifting patient

-- Failure to report significant patient events or statements
+- Failure to report significant patient events or statements.